saadsaifse/intro-to-AI-hackathon/2. Theory behind Image Classification/Tutorial.md

 ## Convolutional Neural Networks (CNN) for Image Classification

+At first, let's watch [this video](https://youtu.be/2JEtEdsLdoo) about convolutional neural networks and cats!

 A mentioned previously, a CNN takes just the image’s raw pixel data as input and “learns” how to extract relevant features, and ultimately infers what object they constitute.

-To start, the CNN receives an input image: a three-dimensional matrix where the size of the first two dimensions corresponds to the length and width of the images counted in pixels.
+The input image it receives is a three-dimensional matrix where the size of the first two dimensions corresponds to the length and width of the images counted in pixels.
 The size of the third dimension is 3 ( = the 3 channels of a color image: red, green, and blue).

 ### 1. Convolution